Motivating Careerists

-Consider the case in which $q$ is off-path.
-This suggests that in equilibrium, every type of the agent reforms and the principal retains on path.
-Let $e^*_{(n,\cdot)}$ and $e^*_{(c,s)}$ be the equilibrium effort level of a noncongruent and a congruent agent with a signal $s$.
+{\bf When the status quo is off-path:} In equilibrium, every type of the agent panders to reform, and the principal retains on path.
+Let $e^*_{(t,\omega)}$ be the equilibrium effort of a type $(t,\omega)$ agent.
+We will describe the structure of the equilibrium first.

-1) If efforts are observable then $e^*:=e^*_{(n,\cdot)}=e^*_{(c,g)}=e^*_{(c,b)}$.
-To see this, if on path there are two different actions $(r, e), (r,e')$ with $e'>e$ such that the principal retains on both actions, then the noncongruent agent would always play one with the lower action $(r, e)$.
-Then the action $(r, e)$ becomes bad news about congruence and the principal should replace on path.
-Hence, any pooling equilibrium must take the form that both types pool with at unique action of the form $(r, e)$.
+Case I: If implementation efforts are observable, then we claim that there exists a constant $e^*\in [0,1]$ such that $e^*_{(t,\omega)}=e^*$ for all types $(t,\omega)$.
+To show this, let $E^*$ be the set of implementation efforts that would lead to retention. $E^*\neq \emptyset$ since all types pander to reform and are retained.
+Then all types but a type $(C,G)$ agent will choose the action $(r, \underline{e})$, where $\underline{e}$ is the minimal element of $E^*$.
+Now, if a type $(C,G)$ agent chooses the implementation effort $e^*\in E^*$ but $e^*>\underline{e}$, then $(r, \underline{e})$ becomes bad news about the agent's congruence, thus leading to replacement.
+Contradiction.
+Thus, it must be that $e^*=\underline{e}$.
+Hence, any equilibrium where the $q$ is off path must take the form: all types of the agent reforms with the same implementation effort, which we denote by $e^*$.